Creating a Cut Flower Garden: Summer Seed Collection

 cinnamon basil

-Growing basil to use as a filler in your summer flower arrangements is not only a beautiful option but a fragrant one as well.
+Growing basil to use as a filler in your summer flower arrangements is a beautiful option and a fragrant one.
 It also attracts beneficial pollinators like bees, butterflies, and hummingbirds to your cut flower garden.

 Basil is an excellent companion plant that helps protect other plants from pests and diseases while providing natural organic insect repellent for the whole garden.

-I’ve grown the Mrs. Burns lemon variety as well but I always go back to the cinnamon basil plant featuring dark purple flowers with green leaves and chocolate-colored stems.
+I’ve grown the Mrs. Burns lemon variety as well, but I always go back to the cinnamon basil plant, which features dark purple flowers, green leaves, and chocolate-colored stems.

-• start seeds indoors 6 weeks before the last frost
+• start seeds indoors six weeks before the last frost

 • transplant out after all danger of frost has passed